Parkour-Labs/dust/README.md

 ## Implementing new CRDTs

-> Within this document, the term _CRDT_ refers to _convergent replicated data types_ (i.e. _CvRDT_ in literature.
-The other variant, _CmRDT_, is not a suitable model for collaborative editing).
+> Within this document, the term _CRDT_ refers to _convergent replicated data types_ (i.e. _CvRDT_ in literature) by default.
+The other variant, _CmRDT_, is not _by itself_ a suitable model for collaborative editing; they can, however, be _modelled_ as CvRDT by using "event logs" (which are instances of CvRDT).

 1. Design an internal state representation for your data type.
 2. Implement the `joinable::{State, Joinable}` traits.
 They generalise all CRDTs and OTDTs.